Biden, Obama, Clinton mark 9/11 in NYC with display of unity

 Biden was a senator when hijackers commandeered four planes and executed the attack.
 Now he marks the 9/11 anniversary for the first time as commander in chief.

-The president will spend Saturday paying his respects at the trio of sites where the planes crashed, but he left the speech-making to others.
+The president was spending Saturday paying his respects at the trio of sites where the planes crashed, but he left the speech-making to others.

-Vice President Kamala Harris was set to speak at the Flight 93 National Memorial in Shanksville, Pennsylvania, commemorating the heroes that brought down a hijacked plane that was headed for the U.S. Capitol.
-According to prepared remarks, Harris planned to praise their courage and the resilience of the American people, and speak about the unity that Americans experienced in the days following the attacks, calling unity “essential to our shared prosperity, our national security, and to our standing in the world.”
+Vice President Kamala Harris spoke at the Flight 93 National Memorial in Shanksville, Pennsylvania, commemorating the heroes who brought down a hijacked plane that was headed for the U.S. Capitol.
+Harris praised their courage and the resilience of the American people, who came together in the days following the attacks.

+“In a time of outright terror, we turned toward each other," she said.
+“If we do the hard work of working together as Americans, if we remain united in purpose, we will be prepared for whatever comes next.”

+Former President George W. Bush also spoke at the Shanksville memorial, recalling how 9/11 showed Americans can unite despite their differences, a message he said was needed today.

+“So much of our politics have become a naked appeal to anger, fear and resentment,” Bush said.
+“On America’s day of trial and grief, I saw millions of people instinctively grab for a neighbor’s hand, and rally for the cause of one another.
+That is the America I know.”

-The White House released a taped address late Friday in which Biden also spoke of the “true sense of national unity” that emerged after the attacks, seen in “heroism everywhere — in places expected and unexpected.”
+It was a theme that Biden also emphasized in a taped address released by the White House late Friday, where he spoke about the “true sense of national unity” that emerged after the attacks, seen in “heroism everywhere — in places expected and unexpected.”

 “To me that’s the central lesson of September 11,” he said.
 “Unity is our greatest strength.”